Baseball Season Tracking Analysis

 Runs Scored vs. Runs Allowed

-This figure plots runs scored against runs allowed for each Major League Baseball (MLB) team during the current season.
+This figure plots runs scored against runs allowed for each MLB team during the current season.
 Each panel corresponds to a single team, with individual points representing games.
 Points above the diagonal dashed line indicate games in which the team scored more runs than it allowed (wins), while points below the line indicate losses.
 Points are colored according to game outcome to distinguish between wins and losses.
 Teams with a larger number of points above the line tend to outscore their opponents more consistently, reflecting stronger overall performance.
 The figure provides a visual summary of each team’s run-scoring and defensive patterns across all games to date.

 Scatterplots showing runs scored versus runs allowed for each Major League Baseball team in the current season.
 Each point represents a single game.
 Points above the dashed diagonal line indicate wins; points below indicate losses.
 Teams with more points above the line generally have stronger offensive and defensive performance.
 Each team is displayed in its own panel for comparison.